vista-art/fragmentcolor/docs/api/scene/camera/look_at.md

 # Camera::look_at

-Position the camera in world space. `eye` is where the camera is, `target` is the point it aims at, and `up` is the world-space up vector that orients the roll (almost always `[0, 1, 0]`).
-Returns a handle to the same Camera (Arc-shared backing) so it chains cleanly off a `perspective` or `orthographic` constructor and can be called again after the Camera has been added to a Material — the new view propagates live.
+Position the camera in world space. `position` is where the camera sits, `target` is the point it aims at, and `up` is the world-space up vector that orients the roll (almost always `[0, 1, 0]`).
+Matches `Light`'s `position` vocabulary so both scene types describe "where this object is in the world" the same way.

+Returns a handle to the same Camera (Arc-shared backing) so it chains cleanly off a `perspective` or `orthographic` constructor and can be called again after the Camera has been added to a Pass — the new view propagates live to every Material the Pass renders.

 Internally builds the view matrix with `glam::Mat4::look_at_rh`.
 The result is a right-handed view matrix that pairs with the right-handed projection produced by [`perspective`](https://fragmentcolor.org/api/scene/camera/perspective) and [`orthographic`](https://fragmentcolor.org/api/scene/camera/orthographic).

-The eye position is cached on the Camera and exposed via [`position`](https://fragmentcolor.org/api/scene/camera/position) so shaders that need it (specular highlights, fresnel) don't have to invert the view matrix on every frame.
+The world-space position is cached on the Camera and exposed via [`position`](https://fragmentcolor.org/api/scene/camera/position) so shaders that need it (specular highlights, fresnel) don't have to invert the view matrix on every frame.